AdityaBhattacharya1/mike-oxlongs-totally-legit-card-checker/README.md

 ## On a Serious note

--   This software is neither sending any data anywhere nor is it storing any data.
+-   This software is neither sending any data anywhere nor is it storing any data (exception is the data stored in state.
+Refer to the [Privacy Concerns](#privacy-concerns) section for more info).
 -   Data verification:
     -   Credit card number is being checked with the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).
     -   Expiry date is being checked via regex.
 -   Unfortunately, the Mike Oxlong company does not exist (yet).
 -   Although it is not sending or storing any data, it is just a joke application and should only be taken as a joke.
 This is not meant to be a commercial product.
+-   For further privacy related concerns, refer [here](#privacy-concerns).

 ## How to Use